 For the second consecutive game, the Sixers have closed out a tight contest with a relentless attack of the hoop, a chip on their shoulder and suffocating defense.
 Every run was answered today.
 Every Bulls foray into the lane met with a hard contest, foul, or both.
-The Sixers took care of home court advantage and hold a commanding 3-1 lead over the Bulls in this first round matchup. (
+The Sixers took care of home court advantage and hold a commanding 3-1 lead over the Bulls in this first round matchup. (game capsule)

 Here's your rotation chart: